 Listening and Speaking Demonstrate their ability to apply the elements of a short story and connecting to themes

-Summative Assessment Produce a digital short story that expresses their ability to apply short story elements.
+Summative Assessment Produce a digital short story that expresses the ability to apply short story elements

 |4||The Canadian Gossip

-Socio-cultural Competence and Media Literacy Explain relationships between some important aspects of geography and history and current Canadian issues.
+Socio-Cultural Competence and Media Literacy Explain relationships between some important aspects of geography, history. and current Canadian issues

-Writing Note-taking, completing graphic organizers, and answering comprehension questions including grammar, etc.
+Writing Note-taking, completing graphic organizers, and answering comprehension questions including grammar, punctuation, etc.

 |5||Adapting to a New Situation

-Socio-cultural Competence and Media Literacy Participate effectively in a variety of learning and teaching situation; Prepare a media text for invention research.
+Socio-Cultural Competence and Media Literacy Participate effectively in a variety of learning and teaching situations, prepare a media text for invention research

-Writing Linked paragraphs, comprehension questions, information paragraphs, summaries, note-taking, character analysis, grammar usage.
+Writing Linked paragraphs, comprehension questions, information paragraphs, summaries, note-taking, character analysis, and grammar usage

-Listening and Speaking Dramatizations of sections of the novels, video analysis, oral presentation using language structures correctly.
+Listening and Speaking Dramatizations of sections of the novels, video analysis, and oral presentation using language structures correctly

-Summative Assessment Research project, oral presentation, linked paragraphs.
+Summative Assessment Research project, oral presentation, and linked paragraphs

-All course material is online, no textbook purchase is required.
-Resources and references for course materials will be provided on the course webpage.
-Students are expected to watch and read all lecture videos and reading materials provided and complete relevant exercises at the student’s time of continence.
+All course material is online and no textbook purchase is required.
+Resources and reference for course materials will be provided on course webpage.
+Students are expected to watch and read all lecture videos and reading materials provided and complete relevant exercises at student’s time of continence.